 “Going back is the quickest way on.”
 (C.S.
 Lewis, Mere Christianity)

 Progress sometimes means doing an about turn.
-And, the sooner we make this about turn, the sooner we’ll be able to make progress.
+The sooner we make this about turn, the sooner we’ll be able to make progress.

-Take some time today to look at the broken windows in your life and to determine what needs done to repair them in way that allows you to move forward stronger than you were before.
+Take time today to look at the broken windows in your life and to determine what needs done to repair them in ways that allow you to move forward stronger than you were before.
 Even if it means going backward, know that doing so is probably the quickest path to progress in your life.

 Progress over perfection, my friend.